What do meteorites look like?

 Image credits: 1 2 3 4 5 6 7 8 9 10 11 12.

-Note the bubbles, large, bubbly flow features, and “skin” that often forms on the surface of pooling slag.
+Note the bubbles, large, ropy flow features, and “skin” that often forms on the surface of pooling slag.
 Meteorites don’t “melt-through” when they’re coming through the atmosphere, so if you see characteristics that suggest your rock was literally flowing or molten like lava, you know it’s not a meteorite.
 The molten surface of slag is very different in texture from a fusion crust (compare to other images above), and there are usually large bubbles below this smooth skin.

 One or two of the above specimens don’t look half bad.
 The 7th image in particular isn’t a bad wrong, but the few included flint fragments suggest it’s not a meteorite — a few pieces of unmelted rock appear to have been incorporated into the molten metal.
 Small amounts of sand and rock can adhere to a rusting meteorite though; this can give a grossly similar appearance, so be careful.
 I’d probably suggest cutting a specimen if in doubt.
 If you see vesicles or vugs, you’re almost certainly out of luck.